 Forex Technical Analysis

 Technical analysis is one of the three pillars in Forex Trading which traders base their decisions on.
-Without any doubts, the technical analysis is the most popular way of analysis among retail traders and the most efficient one when a trader wants to analyse a chart of any instrument.
+Without any doubts, technical analysis is the most popular way of analysis among retail traders and the most efficient one when a trader wants to analyse a chart of any instrument.

-If you are interested in knowing more about the fundamental analysis and sentiment analysis, we cover these also.
+If you are interested in knowing more about fundamental analysis and sentiment analysis, we cover these also.